• Skip to primary navigation

 FAQ

-By adding ½-1 tsp of red pepper flakes, red chili flakes or cayenne pepper to the Sauce before your simmer it.
+By adding ½-1 teaspoon of red pepper flakes, red chili flakes to the Sauce before your simmer it.

 • Mongolian Chicken